-If you’re a little short on space, then you can go for one of our reduced space units – that are 150cm short, although you sacrifice a little on width and depth.
+If you’re a little short on space, then you can go for one of our corner shelving unit – that are 150cm short, although you sacrifice a little on width and depth.

 However, if you want to go taller, it is possible to extend your units by purchasing additional parts and building higher.

 We would always caution safety for anyone thinking about extending their units, and in no way recommend doing so – as the safer option is to have more shelves at the designed height – however, if you are going to do so, ensure that the shelves are secured to the floor and all appropriate safety measures are in place and adhered to.